gautampratap/cmpt-363-153-website/user/pages/03.ux-techniques-guide/README.markdown

 2. Make your suggested changes to the .md file within the relevant topic folder
 3. Open a Pull Request

-If you are using the GitHub Desktop client, checkout the included tutorial which includes all the above steps.
+If you are using the GitHub Desktop client, checkout the included tutorial which walks through all the above steps.